 As an educator–and based on his own life experiences–Jeff knew the power of guidance, advice, and perspective and began dedicating himself to providing it to his readers.
 Since then the audience has expanded, but Everyday Power still aims to regularly help their readers answer the following questions:

 What do I love to do?

 How do I develop the confidence, optimism, and vision needed to fulfill my potential?

 How can I improve my mindset?

 How can I overcome the obstacles in my life?

 How do I generate the hope and perseverance needed to reach my goals?

 How can I make a difference in the world?

-Today Everyday Power reaches hundreds of thousands of people every month.
+Today Everyday Power reaches hundreds of thousands of people every month and Jeff has since spoken about Everyday Power at TEDx and the United Nations.
 The site is a curriculum resource for many schools across the country and it’s the go-to source for thousands who read it daily before work or school.